LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/predicate_property_2.rst.txt

    predicate_property(Predicate, Property)

-Enumerates, by backtracking, the properties of a visible predicate.
-When the predicate indicator for ``Predicate`` is declared in a ``uses/2`` or ``use_module/2`` directive, properties are enumerated for the referenced object or module predicate.
-Otherwise, properties are enumerated for an object predicate.
-In the case of objects, properties for predicates not declared using a scope directive are not enumerated.
+Enumerates, by backtracking, the properties of a visible object predicate.
+Properties for predicates not declared using a scope directive are not enumerated.
 The valid predicate properties are listed in the language :ref:`grammar <grammar_predicate_properties>`.

+When ``Predicate`` is ground at compile time and its predicate indicator is listed in a :ref:`directives_uses_2` or :ref:`directives_use_module_2` directive, properties are enumerated for the referenced object or module predicate.

+When ``Predicate`` is bound at compile time to a ``:/2`` term, this predicate enumerates properties for module predicates (assuming that the backend Prolog compiler supports modules).

 Modes and number of proofs
 --------------------------